holoviz/panel/doc/how_to/concurrency/dask.md

-# Scaling Panel apps with Dask
+# Scaling with Dask

-This guide demonstrates how you can use [Dask](https://www.dask.org/) to **scale your apps to bigger datasets, bigger calculations and more users**.
+This guide demonstrates how you can *offload tasks* to [Dask](https://www.dask.org/) to **scale your apps to bigger datasets, bigger calculations and more users**.

 <img src="../../_static/logos/dask-logo.svg" style="max-height:30px;margin-right:10px"></img> <img src="../../_static/logo_horizontal_light_theme.png" style="max-height:30px"></img>

----

 Panel supports `async` and `await`.
 This means you can easily **offload large computations to your Dask cluster asynchronously and keep your app responsive while you `await` the results**.
-Please note that off loading the computations to the Dask cluster adds ~250msec of overhead and thus is not suitable for all kinds of use cases.
+Please note that off loading the computations to the Dask cluster can add ~250msec of overhead and thus is not suitable for all kinds of use cases.

 ## Installation